Personalized PCA: Decoupling Shared and Unique Features: Introduction

 \section{Introduction}

-Principal component analysis (PCA) \citep{pearsonpca,hotellingpca} unravels data features by finding a few principal components (PCs) from high dimensional data that best explain a large portion of the variance.
-Due to its effective feature learning and dimension reduction capability, PCA has seen immense success across various domains, including image processing \citep{pcaimage1,pcaimage2}, time series modeling \citep{pcatimeseries1,pcatimeseries2} , bio-information \citep{pcagenetics1,pcagenetics2}, condition monitoring \citep{pcacm1,pcacm2} and many more.
+Principal component analysis (PCA) \citep{pearsonpca,hotellingpca} unravels data features by finding a few principal components (PCs) from high dimensional data that explain the largest portion of the variance.
+Due to its effective feature learning and dimension reduction capability, PCA has seen immense success across various domains, including image processing \citep{pcaimage1,pcaimage2}, time series modeling \citep{pcatimeseries1,pcatimeseries2}, bio-information \citep{pcagenetics1,pcagenetics2}, condition monitoring \citep{pcacm1,pcacm2}, and many more.

-However, since PCs are data-independent in standard PCA, an underlying assumption is that all data comes from homogeneous distributions.
+However, since all data are equally weighted in standard PCA, an underlying assumption is that these data come from homogeneous distributions.
 This assumption, however, is often challenged in various scenarios, including the Internet of Things (IoT), where data do not come from a single source but a large number of distinct edge devices (or clients).
 The edge devices, from smartphones to connected vehicles, usually operate in different environments and conditions \citep{kontar2017nonparametric,kontar2018nonparametric}.
 The data collected by edge devices are also subject to changes in external conditions \citep{ioft} or user preferences \citep{surveyonpersonalization}.
 Thus, it is common for the datasets to contain significant heterogeneity and even conflicting trends while sharing some congruity.

 Standard PCA often does not work well when data homogeneity is not guaranteed \citep{hca,hcaoptimalweight}.
-Few work endeavor to extend PCA philosophy to incorporate data heterogeneity.
+Few works have endeavored to extend the PCA philosophy to incorporate data heterogeneity.
 For example, Heterogeneous PCA \citep{hca} considers the case where data from different sources have different noise levels.
 They propose a reweighting technique to alleviate noise heteroscedasticity.
-Such approach is shown useful in identifying PCs from heteroscedastic noises.
-However, simply treating the discrepancy among datasets as different levels of noise might be inadequate to understand the intrinsic features within the data and encode both unique and shared features across devices and clients.
+Such an approach is shown to be useful in identifying PCs from heteroscedastic noises.
+However, simply treating the discrepancy among datasets as different levels of noise might be inadequate to understand the intrinsic features within the data and insufficient to encode both unique and shared features across devices and clients.
 As such, personalized solutions are needed.